 It is a general common principle.
 The more time our sales teams have to sell, the more they will close.
 However, it’s hard to measure.
 One way is by surveying teams and asking them.
 Doing an annual survey measuring and benchmarking customer facing selling time is a great way to get this done.

 Now that we have a clearer understanding of the metrics that matter, we are better prepared to have data driven enablement conversations to drive our enablement strategies and tactics.
 I believe that every enablement strategy meeting should start with a review of the metrics.
 Have the data handy and be ready to look at attainment and productivity results by team.
 I would even come prepared with a printout ready for everyone to review and discuss together.
 Having this data will elevate your game.
-There is another benefit of mastering the data and promoting the results: You’ll get universal buy-in for your sales enablement initiatives.
+There is another benefit of mastering the data and promoting the results: You’ll get universal buy-in from executives and your teams for your sales enablement initiatives.